 Oatmeal Chocolate Chip Cookie Bars

-These dessert cookie bars, while out of this world delicious, are so simple to make using this easy recipe.
-This make-ahead dessert is ideal for parties, cookouts, or intimate gatherings.
+Dessert bars are simple to make in an 8 x 8 pan using this easy recipe.
+It’s make-ahead for parties, cookouts, or intimate gatherings.
 It’s also a great recipe to add to your Christmas baking list and cookie exchange party.

 Making bar cookies is a great way to get different flavor combinations and textures in one bite.
 The soft and chewy cookie, the layers of chocolate and caramel, and the crunch of the nuts and oats are everything you need in a dessert bar.
 Baking them and allowing them to cool completely will allow for the shape to hold better which is great for your guests to be able to pick up and eat as finger food.